When is Chest Pain Serious?

 I hope these tips help you.
 Learn the symptoms of heart pain and know your risk factors.
-If you have a worrisome-sounding pain, get it checked out.
-If you are high risk and have any symptoms that are consistent with heart pain, get it checked out.
+If you are experiencing an acute chest pain more consistent with heart symptoms and/or have atypical symptoms and risk factors for heart disease, get to the emergency room immediately, even if you have to call an ambulance.
 If you are high risk and have classic symptoms, get to the emergency room immediately, even if you have to call an ambulance.

 Remember: it’s always OK to get things checked out.
 It’s far better to be seen for symptoms that are not serious than to stay home with serious symptoms.

 Share your ideas and learn more quick and dirty tips with us on the House Call Doctor’s Facebook, Twitter, and Pinterest pages!
 If you learned anything here today, or simply enjoy all-things-medical, you can also listen and subscribe to the House Call Doctor podcast on iTunes, Spotify, Soundcloud, GooglePlay, and Stitcher.